ioan-thomas/ip-address-tracker/README.md

 ## Overview

 This project is an IP Address Tracker app.
 Type in an IP address and see its location on the world map.
 I used two diffent [API's](#built-with).
-This project was mynthe first time using a some of the technologies, e.g. styled-components, Next.js.
+This project was my first time using a some of the technologies, e.g. styled-components, Next.js.
 This project also allowed me to continue learning React, JavaScript and working with API's, as well as improving on other skills such as HTML and CSS.

 I was given a Figma design file from [Frontend Mentor](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0) and had to replicate the design as close as possible.
 Please note that the design only included designs for two widths, 375px and 1440px.
 I therefore, only developed the app to those design widths but did add responsiveness where possible.
 Please see the [Returning to this project](#returning-to-this-project) section for how I will update this project in the future.